nest/nest-simulator/doc/topology/Topology_UserManual.rst

    (usually spikes).
 In a projection, the target layer is the layer from which target nodes are chosen.

+..
+TODO: Can we remove connection type definition?
+How about convergent and divergent?

 Connection type
-   The *connection type* determines how nodes are selected when ``ConnectLayers`` creates connections between layers.
+   The *connection type* determines how nodes are selected when ``Connect`` creates connections between layers.
 It is either ``'convergent'`` or ``'divergent'``.

 Convergent connection
    When creating a *convergent connection* between layers, Topology visits each node in the target layer in turn and selects sources for it in the source layer.
-Masks and kernels are applied to the source layer, and periodic boundary conditions are applied in the source layer, provided that the source layer has periodic boundary conditions.
+Masks and connection probabilities are applied to the source layer, and periodic boundary conditions are applied in the source layer, provided that the source layer has periodic boundary conditions.

 Divergent connection
    When creating a *divergent connection*, Topology visits each node in the source layer and selects target nodes from the target layer.
-   Masks, kernels, and boundary conditions are applied in the target layer.
+Masks, connection probabilities, and boundary conditions are applied in the target layer.

 Driver
    When connecting two layers, the *driver* layer is the one in which each node is considered in turn.

+..
+TODO: Rewrite Pool and table

 Pool
    | When connecting two layers, the *pool* layer is the one from which